aws-samples/serverless-ai-workshop/Lab 1 - Lambda and SciKit Learn Inference/README.md

 1. Setup IAM roles and attach policies

 	We need to add rights to our newly-created SageMaker role and create a new role for serverless inference.
-We'll be using 3 policies, ```LambdaFullAccess```, ```SageMakerFullAccess```, and ```S3FullAccess```.
+We'll be using 3 policies, ```LambdaFullAccess```, and ```S3FullAccess```.
 These permissions are required in the notebook as we will be uploading objects to S3 and creating Lambda functions. *Note: These are highly permissive settings which are suitable for this workshop, however, far too broad for commercial production.*

  	![SageMaker IAM](images/sagemaker-iam.jpg)